evanandrewrose/slick-dynamodb/README.md

 | UpdateExpression                                                  | Expressions are joined by a space character.                         |
 | ConditionExpression, KeyConditionExpression, and FilterExpression | Expressions are joined by "AND".
 Each expression is wrapped with (). |
 | ProjectionExpression                                              | Expressions are joined by a comma.                                   |

+---

+`I am` / `this work is` not affiliated, associated, authorized, endorsed by, or in any way officially connected with the Amazon, or any of its subsidiaries or its affiliates.